So You Want to Be a Content Marketing Unicorn?

 In fact, this is also the same approach we take at Core dna when bringing on new hires.

-Our Digital Marketing Specialist, Edward Dennis was tasked with creating a presentation for the management team, to present new campaign ideas for a real client.
+Our Digital Marketing Manager, Edward Dennis was tasked with creating a presentation for the management team, to present new campaign ideas for a real client.
 It also included actually writing a blog post out to make sure he could execute on his ideas.

 Believe it or not, teaching these technical skills is the easy part.
 The tough part is seeing if they can figure things out on the fly, understand the big picture of how these concepts connect, but still dive into the weeds on a few when necessary.